Chapter 6 : Planning Dates to Hogsmeade

 “Don’t worry, we can save that for next time,” George joked back.

 Downtrodden, I quickly headed out of the library and down to the Great Hall, not even waiting for James.
 I just needed to get away from both of them.
-Instead of heading for the Gryffindor table, I walked towards the Hufflepuff table instead.
+Instead of heading for the Gryffindor table, I walked towards the Hufflepuff one.

 “Hey, Anna.
 I know we don’t really know each other that well, but I did like talking to you today.
 So I was wondering if you’d like to go to Hogsmeade with me.”
 It all came out in a rush, and I prayed she wouldn’t say no. I’d already faced one rejection today.
 I know I didn’t get around asking Thalia, but it felt like a rejection anyway.

 “Er, yeah.
-Sure, that’d be great Sirius,” Anna replied with a beaming smile.
+Sure, that’d be great Sirius.”
+Anna beamed at me.

 “Good.”
 I said, more relieved than I expected to be.
 “I’ll meet you in the Entrance Hall at ten thirty.”
 I deliberately said, so I could avoid seeing Thalia and George together.